Listen Now

 You can order your copy of the new album here.

-Get Primordial Premium
+Join Primordial Premium Today

 Speaking to Music Radar about the new album, guitarist Jim Root stated: